FU77META7/K24099448-Dissertation/README_goal1_goal2.md

 # README_goal1_goal2.md
 ## Fine-Grained QA Analysis — Goal 1 & Goal 2 (Implementation)

-This repo-free drop contains two standalone Python scripts that implement your dissertation’s **Goal 1** (sentence segmentation) and **Goal 2** (sentence-level semantic relevance scoring).
+This repo contains two standalone Python scripts that implement your dissertation’s **Goal 1** (sentence segmentation) and **Goal 2** (sentence-level semantic relevance scoring).
 They are designed to work directly with your uploaded dataset:

 - `reformatted_gpt_o1_responses_with_labels.json`